Before I begin my post today I need to discuss the horror that happened at an elementary school on Friday.

 Help out in any way you can.

-Let’s focus our energies and angers and fears on them finding healing and peace.
+Let’s focus our energies and anger and fears on them finding healing and peace.

 We can talk about gun control and mental health policies next week.